micahwoods/micahwoods.github.io/_posts/2019-03-19-half-aerified-greens-other-interesting-informative-matters.md

 ---

 ![half green scarify](/img/bkk_golf_graden_halfb.jpg)
-<small><strong>Tifeagle green in Bangkok, half of it scarified, half to be scarified at another time</strong></small>
+<small><strong>Tifeagle green in Bangkok, half of it recently scarified, half already recovered from scarification</strong></small>

 The scarification of half a green at a time is similar to the practice of aerifiying half the green.
 In this way, the hole can always be placed on an undisturbed section of the green.

 ![half green scarify up close](/img/bkk_golf_graden_halfa.jpg)
-<small><strong>Ball at the dividing point between unscarified and scarified surface on a Tifeagle green in Bangkok</strong></small>
+<small><strong>Ball at the dividing point between recovered (left) and scarified (right) surface on a Tifeagle green in Bangkok</strong></small>

 Moving to the fairways, one could do the same thing with practices such as scarifying or aerifying.

+Or one could do even more intensive work while keeping the course open.
 At Panya Indra Golf Club in Bangkok, the fairways were converted from bermudagrass to seashore paspalum without closing the course.
 The maintenance staff established paspalum nurseries, then resodded half a fairway at a time.

 ![half fairway sodded paspalum](/img/panya_fwy_2006a.jpg)
 <small><strong>The fairway is being converted from bermudagrass to seashore paspalum</strong></small>